phel-lang/phel-lang/doc/content/documentation/api.md

   * :range loop over a range by using the range function.
   * :in loops over all values of a collection.
   * :keys loops over all keys/indexes of a collection.
-  * :pairs loops over all key value pairs of a collections.
+  * :pairs loops over all key value pairs of a collection.

   After each loop binding additional modifiers can be applied.
 Modifiers have the form `:modifier argument`.
 The following modifiers are supported: